Mamta, just 10 years old, worries about following in her older sister’s footsteps – forced to leave school, get married and start a family soon.

 In addition, Save the Children is proud to be the first nonprofit to be Gender Fair-certified for our commitment to advancing gender equality and empowering the world’s girls.

-You can help end child marriage – changing lives and the future we share!
+How you can help end child marriage – changing lives and the future we share!

 Together, we can change children’s lives – ultimately, transforming the future we all share.